bunkahle/Transcrypt-Examples/dom/insert_text.rst

 	</html>

-Only when the button "Try it" is clicked the function will be called which takes the HTML-part of the space with the id="myPre" and puts to the place with the div tag with the id="demo".
+Only when the button "Try it" is clicked the function will be called which takes the HTML-part of the space with the id="myPre" and puts it to the place with the div tag with the id="demo".
 The format of the original text between the <pre> tag is going to be lost since regular html text does not take spaces or line breaks into account unless they are specified with tags like <br> and the like.
 The pre = preformatted tag carries these spaces and line breaks and